Here2ServeU/platform-runbooks/openshift-gitops-cluster-platform.md

 Settings -> Projects -> Create Project
 ```

-### Add these items

-When creating the project, configure:
+Configure:

 - **Source repository**
-  - this is the Git repo that stores the cluster install files

-- **Destination**
-  - allow the hub cluster
+- **Destination** = hub cluster

-- **Resource allow list**
-  - allow cluster and namespace resources
+- **Resource allow list** = cluster and namespace resources

-### Simple explanation

-You are telling Argo CD:
+This tells Argo CD:

 - which repo to trust
 - where it is allowed to deploy
-- what kinds of resources it is allowed to create
+- what kinds of resources it can create

 ---

-## 7. Step 3 - Connect the Git Repository to GitOps
+## 10. Step 5 - Connect the Git Repository to GitOps

-Now connect your Git repository to Argo CD.

-### Open Argo CD

-From the hub cluster OpenShift console:
+Open Argo CD from the hub cluster OpenShift console:

 1. Go to the top right of the console
 2. Open the application menu
 3. Select **Infra Argo CD**

-### Open repository settings

-In Argo CD:
+Then go to:

 ```text
 Settings -> Repositories
 ```

-### Add your repository
+Add your repository using:

-Enter:

 - repository URL
 - username
 - token or password

-### What this does

-This gives Argo CD permission to read your Git repo.

 ---

-## 8. Step 4 - Prepare Your Working Folder on the Bastion
+## 11. Step 6 - Prepare Your Working Folder on the Bastion

-Now move to your bastion host or terminal.

-### Create a folder
+Create a folder:

 ```bash
 mkdir git
 cd git
 ```

-### Make sure Git authentication works

 If your environment uses Git credential manager, sign in using the method your team supports.

-Example style from your notes:
+Example:

 ```bash
 git credential-manager github login --url https://example.git.server
 ```

-Use the real Git server URL from your environment.

 ---

-## 9. Step 5 - Clone the Cluster Install Repository
+## 12. Step 7 - Clone the Cluster Install Repository

-Clone the repository that holds your cluster-install files.

-Example flow:

 ```bash
 git clone <your-repository-url>